-Five director nominees have been nominated for election at the Annual Meeting to serve a one-year term until the next Annual Meeting in 2019.
+Seven director nominees have been nominated for election at the Annual Meeting to serve a one-year term until the next Annual Meeting in 2020.
 All of the nominees currently serve on the Board of Directors.
 All nominees have consented to being named in this Proxy Statement and to serve if elected.
-Mark Carthy, who currently serves as a director, is not standing for reelection.